United Presbyterian Church (Scotland): The union

-In 1847 a union formed between all the congregations of the United Secession Church and 118 out of 136 of the Relief Churches, in what then became the United Presbyterian Church.
-It was the first Presbyterian body to relax the stringency of subscription, the Church Synod passing a declaratory act on the subject in 1879.
-On such points as that of the six days' creation, it was made clear that freedom was allowed; but when Mr David Macrae of Gourock claimed that it should also be allowed on the question of eternal punishment, he was at once declared to be no longer a minister of the church.
+In 1847, a union formed between all the congregations of the United Secession Church and 118 out of 136 of the Relief Churches, in what then became the United Presbyterian Church.
+It was the first presbyterian body to relax the stringency of subscription, the Church Synod passing a declaratory act on the subject in 1879.
+On such points as that of the six days' creation, it was made clear that freedom was allowed; but when David Macrae of Gourock claimed that it should also be allowed on the question of eternal punishment, he was at once declared to be no longer a minister of the church.
 He left behind him many who sympathized with his position, and in the remaining part of the 19th century the United Presbyterian Church came fully to share the forward movement of thought of the other Scottish churches.

-Doctrinally, little distinguished the United Presbyterian Church and the Free Church of Scotland, and between 1863 and 1873 negotiations took place on a union, which however proved fruitless.
-But in 1896 the United Presbyterian Church again made advances, which were promptly met, and on 31 October 1900 the United Free Church of Scotland came into existence.
+Doctrinally, little distinguished the United Presbyterian Church and the Free Church of Scotland, and between 1863 and 1873 negotiations took place on a union, which however proved fruitless due to different views on the relationship between state and church.
+But in 1896, the United Presbyterian Church again made advances, which were promptly met, and on 31 October 1900 the United Free Church of Scotland came into existence.

-The final Moderator (1899/1900) of the Church was Very Rev Alexander Mair (1834-1911).
+The final moderator (1899/1900) of the UP was Very Rev. Alexander Mair (1834–1911).

 Church buildings

 The United Presbyterian Church constructed a number of notable buildings, the largest of which often used a neoclassical design with a portico.
 A particularly fine example is Wellington Church, near the University of Glasgow, which was built in 1883–84 by the architect Thomas Lennox Watson.
 This preference for neoclassical architecture contrasts strongly with the prevailing mid-Victorian taste for Gothic Revival in most of the other Scottish churches.
 Most U.P. churches were, however, far more modestly built than Wellington.

-The famous architect Alexander "Greek" Thomson (1817–1875) designed three striking U.P. church buildings in Glasgow at Caledonia Road Church (1856), St Vincent Street Church (1859), and Queen's Park (1867).
-Of the three only St. Vincent Street survives intact, Caledonia Road Church being an empty shell and Queen's Park destroyed by World War II bombing.
+The famous architect Alexander "Greek" Thomson (1817–1875) designed three striking UP church buildings in Glasgow at Caledonia Road Church (1856), St Vincent Street Church (1859), and Queen's Park (1867).
+Of the three, only St Vincent Street survives intact, Caledonia Road Church being an empty shell and Queen's Park destroyed by World War II bombing.